 I occasionally receive free items at industry events and/or from companies in the online marketing industry.
 Most of these items are knick-knacks from conference expo halls, like the small Bing throw pillow on my office chair or a Google t-shirt or some other company’s pen, water bottle or some such thing(s).

 Google often does giveaways to attendees at its annual I/O conference for developers.
-I’ve attended the following I/O events as a member of the media and received the following freebies:
+Over the years, I’ve attended a few I/O events as a member of the media and received the following freebies:

 - 2013: all attendees (me included) received a Pixel Chromebook laptop computer.
 This computer is not in regular use in my home, primarily because I’m not a heavy user of Google products like Gmail, Google Drive, etc. I’ve turned the laptop on occasionally for research related to something we’re writing about on SEL and/or ML.

 - 2012: all attendees (me included) received a Nexus 7 tablet, Nexus smartphone, Nexus Q and Chromebook desktop computer.
 None of these devices are in regular use in my home (I haven’t even opened the Chromebook box), with the exception of the Nexus smartphone which I began using more frequently in May 2013 when I received Google Glass (see below).
-It’s still not my primary phone.
+As of 2015, I no longer use this phone at all.
 I tried out the tablet for about a week to learn about the Android OS, and very occasionally turn it on to test an app or do something else needed to help with coverage on SEL and/or ML.